gfranko/amdclean/README.md

 ## Use Case

-**Single file** client-side JavaScript libraries or applications that use AMD, but do not use AMD plugins (e.g. text! plugin).
+**Single file** client-side JavaScript libraries that use AMD, but do not use AMD plugins (e.g. text! plugin).

 ## Why